 Program Focus

-Our research is centered on methanogenic archaea ("methanogens"), ancient microorganisms that comprise the largest and most diverse group of organisms within the archaeal domain of life.
+Our research is centered on methanogenic archaea ("methanogens"), ancient microorganisms that comprise a large and diverse group of organisms within the archaeal domain of life.
 Their sole source of energy is methanogenesis, a form of anaerobic respiration that reduces simple oxidized carbon compounds to generate methane as an end product.
-Methanogenesis generates over a billion tons of methane each year, which accounts for ~70% of global methane emissions.
+Methanogenesis generates over a billion tons of methane each year, which accounts for at least 70% of global methane emissions.
 Given that methane is a potent greenhouse gas as well as a useful energy source, understanding methanogenic metabolism is an important endeavor that could lead to methane mitigation strategies and support bioenergy technologies.
 Methanogens contain a wealth of unusual biochemistry, much of which remains to be discovered or fully understood.
 My lab seeks to uncover and characterize novel enzymes, reactions, and biomolecules in methanogens.
 We are specifically interested in radical SAM enzymes in methanogens as well as the role of coenzyme F430 modifications in the methyl-coenzyme M reductase reaction.

 Current Projects